-The main goal of this project is to increase the adaptive capacity and resiliency of neighborhoods most vulnerable to natural hazards, major community emergencies and the impacts of climate change.
+Baltimore's Disaster Preparedness Plan (DP3).
 In addition to providing backup supplies and resources, Hubs will also serve as locations for incorporating energy efficiency, weatherization, solar installation and battery backup systems - all of which help reduce GHG emissions and meet goals identified in the City's Sustainability, Climate Action, and Disaster Preparedness Plans.